Woolwich Garrison: Housing and other amenities

-From 1824, the Commanding Royal Engineer (CRE) Woolwich lived in Mill Lane House (having moved there from premises in the Arsenal).
+From 1824, the Commander Royal Engineer (CRE) Woolwich lived in Mill Lane House (having moved there from premises in the Arsenal).
 When the Corps headquarters moved to Chatham, an office building (Engineer House) was built nearby as a base for the Engineer detachment remaining in Woolwich.
 It contained a drawing office and a darkroom, and a range of workshops was built alongside.

 South of Engineer House, facing the Barrack Field, was the Garrison Dispensary: a single-storey range of buildings which later functioned as an Auxiliary Hospital; in the later 20th century it was known as the Garrison Medical Centre.
 Behind it stood the Garrison Female Hospital (later renamed the Military Maternity Hospital), which had been built at the same time as the Herbert Hospital to designs by the same architect (Douglas Galton).
 It remained operational until the mid-1970s.

 South of the Dispensary stood St George's House (the Royal Artillery chaplain's quarters), and Government House (until 1936 the residence of the Garrison Commandant, which continued to serve as the Garrison Headquarters into the 1980s before being sold off in 1995).
-On land further back, towards Brookhill Road, several long ranges of married quarters housing were built in the late 19th century; these were replaced by new army houses in the 1970s.
-Older rows of married quarters, dating from the 1860s and known as Cambridge Cottages, stood further to the north.

 North of the Barracks

 The former Naval Dockyard

 Woolwich Dockyard had been one of England's principal Royal Dockyards during the Tudor and Stuart periods, but it closed in 1869 as the Thames was by then too difficult to navigate for the naval vessels of the time.
 Subsequently, most of the site served as a subsidiary Ordnance Depot for the Military Store Department based in the Arsenal.
 Later an Army Pay Office was established here, responsible for the accounts not only of the Royal Field Artillery and Royal Horse Artillery, but also those of all soldiers serving with the Army Service Corps, the Army Ordnance Corps, the Army Veterinary Corps, and the Army Pay Corps itself.
 By 1914 it had grown to be the largest Army Pay Office in the country, with a military staff of 90 responsible for the administration of 60,000 personal accounts.
-The Records Offices of the Army Service Corps and Army Ordnance Corps were also based in the former Dockyard.
+The Records Offices of the Army Service Corps and Army Ordnance Corps were also based at the Clock House in the former Dockyard.